this-is-SPJ/sreeharipj_spider_task1/common/blockchain/ReadME.md

 ## Run the Program

 1. Save the code as a Python file (e.g., `sss.py`).
-2. Run it from your terminal:
+2. Run it from your terminal(no external libraries needed):
     ```bash
     python sss.py
     ```